wl83/wl83.github.io/_pages/about.md

 Education
 ======
-**2017 - 2021**
+- **Ph.D. in Computer Architecture** *(Transferred from Master's program)*
-Huazhong University of Science and Technology
-College of Computer Science and Technology
+  Huazhong University of Science and Technology (HUST), School of Computer Science and Technology
+  *2023 – Present*

-Bachelor of Engineering in Computer Science and Technology
+- **Master in Computer Architecture**

-**2021 - 2023**
-Huazhong University of Science and Technology
+  Huazhong University of Science and Technology (HUST), School of Computer Science and Technology
+  *2021 – 2023*

-College of Computer Science and Technology
+- **Bachelor of Science in Computer Science and Technology**
-Master of Engineering in Computer Systems Architecture

-**2023 - Present**
-Huazhong University of Science and Technology
-College of Computer Science and Technology
+  Huazhong University of Science and Technology (HUST), School of Computer Science and Technology
-PhD Candidate in Computer Systems Architecture
+  *2017 – 2021*

 Reseach Area
 ======